Hordeum marinum: Taxonomy

 The name Hordeum marinum was coined by the English botanist William Hudson in his Flora Anglica of 1778, giving as a synonym the pre-Linnean polynomial Gramen secalinum maritimum minus ("lesser sea meadow-barley").
 He gave it the common name "sea barley-grass".

 It has few synonyms.
 William Withering named it Hordeum maritimum in 1787, but that name does not stand as Hudson's came earlier.

 Two subspecies of sea barley are recognised.
 Throughout most of its range H. marinum ssp. marinum is the common one, but around the Mediterranean basin ssp. gussoneanum (Parl.)
 Thell.
 (Mediterranean barley) is commoner.
 Both are widely established elsewhere in the world.
 The difference between them is slight: ssp. gussonianum has a smaller and wingless inner glume to the lateral spikelets, and a more variable chromosome number (2n = 14 or 28).

 Identification

 Sea barley (left) and meadow barley are very similar.

 Sea barley often grows in the same places as meadow barley or wall barley.
 Meadow barley is perennial, and so will often have tillers, and the leaf sheaths are not inflated.
-Wall barley has three fertile flowers in each triad, and the awns are ciliate (hairy).
+Wall barley has three fertile florets in each triad, and the awns are ciliate (hairy).
 Both meadow barley and wall barley also have hairy leaf sheaths, whereas sea barley often does not.